AttapongSangphet/swu-ds525/capstone-project/README.md

 In this step, S3 bucket must be edited "block public access" and bucket policy to allow all access from public can connect to the bucket (note: permission for all public access is not recommended for practical use).

-To get AWS Credential keys for connecting to S3 bucket, we can use code below on the AWS interface as shown in picture to get "aws_access_key", "aws_secret_access_key", "aws_session_token"
+To get AWS credential keys for connecting to S3 bucket, we can use code below on the AWS interface as shown in picture to get "aws_access_key", "aws_secret_access_key" and "aws_session_token".

 ```sh
 cat ~/.aws/credentials
 ```
 ![AWS credentials](pictures/AWS_S3_Credentials_edited.jpg)

-And we can find AWS S3 URI in the S3 properties interface as shown in picture below
+And we can find AWS S3 URI in the S3 properties interface as shown in picture below.

 ![AWS S3 URI](pictures/AWS_S3_URI_edited.jpg)

 ## Loading raw data to Datalake, AWS S3 bucket
-To connect to AWS S3 bucket, AWS Credential keys as mentioned above and S3 URI are required in this step.
+To connect to AWS S3 bucket, AWS credential keys and S3 URI as mentioned above are required in this step.

-Change connection configurations in etl code following by AWS Credential keys and S3 URI.
+Change connection configurations in etl code following by AWS credential keys and S3 URI.

 ![ETL Code Configuration](pictures/load_s3_configuration.jpg)